VolkOligarx/Rock-Paper-Scissors-JS-vanilla/README.md

-# Rock-Paper-Scissors-JS-vanilla
+# Rock-Paper-Scissors site as pet-project based on JS-vanilla

-JS-vanilla with adaptive and various background gifs playground site for Rock-Paper-Scissors game
+#### This project is example of JS-vanilla site with adaptive and various background gifs and playground for Rock-Paper-Scissors game.
+You can send requests for a turn, recieve enemy's turn info, win or lose.

+### Author: VolkOligarx

+### Lng and environment: JS-vanilla

-You can open it with common double-click on index.html or with live server extension for VS code on 5500 port
+### To start open it with common double-click on index.html or with live server extension for VS code on 5500 port

+08.09.2022